<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=642155589249454&amp;ev=PageView&amp;noscript=1">

 cross section diagram of ear structure

-OUTER EAR acts as a funnel to collect sound vibrations and conduct them to the eardrum.
+OUTER EAR acts as a funnel to collect sound vibrations and conducts them to the eardrum.

 MIDDLE EAR amplifies the sound vibrations and conducts them to the inner ear.